How to deal with a difficult boss –

 Quit

 If you follow the above steps faithfully, you won’t have a problem of leaving the job and joining a new job because you already took steps to ensure that you have a job in your hand before talking to management about your difficult boss.
-The best thing about quitting is if it can be done on time, your organization would understand your value.
-That doesn’t mean you need to take revenge and need to misappropriate their data and information.
+The best thing about quitting is if it can be done on time, your organization will understand your value.
+That doesn’t mean you need to take revenge and misappropriate their data and information.

 Recommended Articles